 Hometown: Heath Birmingham, England

-With an expansive list of credits in film, theatre and television, Harewood is perhaps best known for his starring role on Showtime’s hit series, “Homeland” as David Estes, the Director of the CIA’s Counterterrorism Center alongside Claire Danes and Damian Lewis.
+With an expansive list of credits in film, theatre and television, Harewood is perhaps best known for his starring role on “Homeland” as David Estes, the Director of the CIA’s Counterterrorism Center, alongside Claire Danes and Damian Lewis.

-Born in Heath Birmingham, England, Harewood first began his acting career as a member of the national Youth Theatre before training at the revered performing arts theater for student productions of modern and classic plays in London, RADA.
+Born in Small Heath, Birmingham, England, Harewood first began his acting career as a member of the national Youth Theatre before training at the revered performing arts theater for student productions of modern and classic plays in London.
 At the young age of 18, Harewood gained a place at the Royal Academy of Dramatic Art.
-In 2012, Queen Elizebeth II bestowed Harewood with an Order of the British Empire (MBE).
+In 2012, Queen Elizabeth II bestowed Harewood with an Order of the British Empire (MBE).

 In 2015, Harewood starred opposite Edwina Findley in writer/director Jake Mahaffy’s drama “Free in Deed.”
 The film was awarded “Best Film” by the Venice Horizons Jury at the 2015 Venice Film Festival.
 Set in the distinctive world of storefront churches, and based on actual events, “Free in Deed” depicts one man’s attempts to perform a miracle.

 In 2006, Harewood co-starred as Captain Poison, a ruthless warlord, in the Warner Bros. political war thriller “Blood Diamond” alongside Leonardo DiCaprio, Jennifer Connelly and Djimon Hounsou.